albatrosary/rxjs-examples/README.md

 Give webpack a configuration file for using babel-loader in the most classical way.

-Create a new file named webpack.config.jsand configure the loader:
+Create a new file named webpack.config.js and configure the loader:

 ```
 module.exports = {